What is a Part 18 Request for Information (“RFI”)?

 - obtain an admission on a specific issue in the proceedings

 The matter to which a Request for Information relates does not need to be contained or referred to in a statement of case i.e. a pleaded issue, however it should be relevant to the proceedings.
+Need help with making a Part 18 Request?
+Get in touch:

-When can I make an RFI?
+When can I make a Part 18 Request?

 Before making an application to the court for an order under CPR Part 18, the party seeking clarification or information should first serve on the party from whom it is sought a written request for that clarification or information stating a date by which the response to the Request should be served.